hibernate/hibernate-validator/CONTRIBUTING.md

 Create a "topic" branch on which you will work.
 The convention is to name the branch using the JIRA issue key.
 If there is not already a JIRA issue covering the work you want to do, create one.
-Assuming you will be working from the master branch and working on the JIRA HV-123 :
+Assuming you will be working from the main branch and working on the JIRA HV-123 :

-     git checkout -b HV-123 master
+     git checkout -b HV-123 main

 ## Code